Jasenovac concentration camp: Victim numbers

 Most modern sources approximate the number of victims of the Jasenovac concentration camp at around 100,000.
 Jewish Croatian historian Ivo Goldstein notes that victim estimates are complicated by the fact that the Ustaše did their best to conceal their crimes.
 Many victims were taken directly to execution sites, without ever being registered at the camp.
 They also destroyed the registration files they had.
 Untold victims were tossed into the Sava river, and burned, both dead and alive, in the crematorium at the site.
 Evidence was further destroyed by massive excavation and burning of corpses at war's end.

 The Jasenovac Memorial Area maintains a list of the names (collected until March 2013) of 83,145 Jasenovac victims, including 47,627 Serbs, 16,173 Romani, 13,116 Jews, 4,255 Croats, 1,128 Bosnian Muslims, and 266 Slovenes, among others.
 Of the 83,145 named victims, 20,101 are children under the age of 14, and 23,474 are women.
 The list is subject to update – in 2007, it had 69,842 entries.
-Ivo Goldstein also cites the same approximate total number by noting the victims list of 83,811 while adding that "10-20% may still be missing" with ongoing research still being conducted.
+Ivo Goldstein also cites the same approximate total number by noting the victims list of 83,811 while adding that "10–20% may still be missing" with ongoing research still being conducted.

 The United States Holocaust Memorial Museum estimates that the Ustaše murdered between 77,000 and 99,000 people at Jasenovac between 1941 and 1945, including "between 45,000 and 52,000 Serb residents of the so-called Independent State of Croatia, between 12,000 and 20,000 Jews, between 15,000 and 20,000 Roma (Gypsies), between 5,000 and 12,000 ethnic Croats and Muslims, who were political opponents of the regime".
 Its website states that "Determining the number of victims for Yugoslavia, for Croatia, and for Jasenovac is highly problematic, due to the destruction of many relevant documents, the long-term inaccessibility to independent scholars of those documents that survived, and the ideological agendas of postwar partisan scholarship and journalism".
 The ideological agendas led to a wide range of estimates, from gross exaggeration to complete minimization and denial of Jasenovac victims.
 Since World War II, scholars and Holocaust institutions have advanced diverse estimates of the number of victims killed at Jasenovac, ranging from 1.1 million to 30,000.
-Historian Tomislav Dulić disputed the often quoted 700,000 figure in Jasenovac, but stated that an estimated 100,000 victims still makes it one of the largest camps in Europe during World War II.
+Historian Tomislav Dulić disputed the previously often quoted 700,000 figure in Jasenovac, but stated that an estimated 100,000 victims still makes it one of the largest camps in Europe during World War II.

 Most scholars have since settled on 25,000–27,000 Roma deaths, though there is still some uncertainty based on the pre-war and post-war issues in the registration of Roma people in censuses.
 Despite disagreements between historians on the exact victim numbers, there is no doubt that almost the entirety of the Roma community was annihilated by the Ustaše.